Southfield, Michigan: Economy

-Sumitomo Corporation operates the Detroit Office in Suite 1450 at 27777 Franklin Road.
-Industries supported by the office include automotive, rolled steel, and tubular products.

 On October 28, 2014, Fifth Third Bank announced plans to move its Michigan regional headquarters from Southfield to downtown Detroit in what will be named the Fifth Third Bank Building at One Woodward.
 The office had 150 employees.

 Northland Center, one of the nation's first shopping malls, opened in Southfield in 1954 and closed in 2015.
 As of 2022, the property is being redeveloped as a mixed-use residential and commercial complex.
 Southfield is home to over 780 acre of parkland and a nationally recognized public school district.

+Architecture

+Southfield has various Mid-century modern style architecture buildings including Percival Goodman's brutalist Congregation Shaarey Zedek and many early works by Minoru Yamasaki, including his Reynolds Aluminum building.

 Southfield City Centre

 Prominent in Southfield is Southfield City Centre, a mixed-use area consisting of a major business center, private university, and residential neighborhoods, near the intersection of Interstate 696 (I-696, Walter P. Reuther Freeway) and the M-10 (Lodge Freeway).

 Southfield City Centre was created in 1992 as a special assessment district, and was originally planned to improve pedestrian amenities and facilitate economic development.